valancej/documentation/_general/about/security.md

 We have a more detailed security checklist available on request.
 [Get in touch](mailto:security@codeship.com) if you need more information.

+## What 3rd Party Services Track Data?

+Codeship uses a variety of third-party tools and javascript to perform a variety of user and business functions.

+- NewRelic is used for capturing errors and other data, to help us with debugging issues

+- Segment is our main data analytics platform.
+We use the data (in aggregate) to see how Codeship is being used and to design improvements and new features.

+- Google Analytics is used to track visitor data to our front-end marketing pages.

+- CrazyEgg is used to visually chart the performance of our front-end marketing pages.

+- Intercom is used to communicate with users based on behavioral metrics, although we are soon moving to a different platform for this.

+- Zendesk is used for live chat and ticket handling.

+- PerfectAudience is used to help optimize our Facebook advertising through anonymized behavior metrics.

+- Profitwell is used to help notify users when a credit card (stored securely in Braintree, our payments provider) needs to be renewed or updated.

 ## How Can I Get In Touch About Security?

 If you have any further questions you can send an email to [contact@codeship.com](mailto:security@codeship.com).